thenil3sh/thenil3sh/README.md

 ## About Me
 - I'm lazy
 - Right now, I'm rooting into Android Dev with Kotlin (garbage collection, aww yes!!).
 Soon, on this profile, you'll notice some projects around it (and maybe don't).
 - I love, solving my own problems, lol.
 Soon as I face it, appears a new project.
+(Sadly, most of them are private)
 - Working on webassembly is also something I enjoy (just to avoid writing another line of javascript).